 10. Think in Spreads, not Pages

-It’s sometimes easy to forget while you are designing that your magazine will be printed and bound into a series of two-page spreads.
-The reader will not absorb the magazine in individual pages, but as whole spreads.
+It’s sometimes easy to forget while you're designing that your magazine will be printed and bound into a series of two-page spreads.
+The reader won't absorb the individual pages, but whole spreads.
+You'll notice how the most aesthetically pleasing magazines use them in practice.

 You can make the experience of reading your magazine more immersive by keeping this mantra in mind while you design: “Think in spreads, not pages.”

-If you’re creating your magazine artwork in Adobe InDesign this is less of an issue, as you can set the document to Facing Pages (File > Document Setup), which will transform the layout into ‘reader’s spreads’ (laid out in the same way as the reader would actually read the magazine).
+If you’re creating your magazine artwork in Adobe InDesign, this is less of an issue as creating magazine spread design is built into the software.
+Set the document to Facing Pages (File > Document Setup), which will transform the layout into ‘reader’s spreads’ (laid out in the same way as the reader would actually read the magazine).

 This simple magazine template uses this technique to create beautiful spreads that extend titles and photos across both pages.